 And finally, what has kept you loyal to a manager or company?
 If it is important to you, it will probably resonate with others.
 How can you replicate those feelings in your own teams?

-Best of luck in Catching, Keeping, and Motivating the best employees in 2017!
+Best of luck in Catching, Keeping, and Motivating the best employees this year!